 Boeing Aircraft of Canada on Sea Island

-Boeing Aircraft Plant on Sea Island
+Boeing Aircraft Plant no. 3 on Sea Island

 (City of Richmond Archives 1985 1992)

 In 1939, Boeing Canada built a huge manufacturing plant on Sea Island in Richmond, British Columbia, for the World War II war effort.
-The plant was located beside the middle arm of the Fraser River.
+Boeing Plant No. 3 was located beside the middle arm of the Fraser River.
 When first opened, the plant employed 175 people and had a payroll of $300,000 per year.
-The Sea Island plant built PBY Catalina Aircraft for off-shore air patrols, and the middle section of the B-29.

 Boeing Canada built 362 PBY flying boats and amphibians designed by Consolidated Aircraft of San Diego.
-The RCAF called the PBY’s “Cansos”.
 They also built 16 British-designed Blackburn Shark torpedo aircraft purchased by the Royal Canadian Air Force.

 Planes built on Sea Island